 Law, J.D. & Health Care Ethics, Ph.D.
 Dual Degree

 Beginning in the fall following their graduation from the School of Law, all academic work is dedicated to the Ph.D. program.
 The Ph.D. program recognizes nine credits of law school courses towards the Ph.D.
 (See details below.)
-Additionally, students will have completed nine credits of Health Care Ethics classes during the J.D. program.
+Additionally, students will have completed nine Health Care Ethics classes credits during the J.D. program.
 Thus, it is expected that students will complete their Ph.D. coursework in two semesters following their J.D. program.
 Comprehensive exams and the dissertation ordinarily require an additional three semesters.

 During the entire time that students are enrolled in the dual degree program, it is expected that they will be engaged in both programs.
-Starting with their second year of law school, students will take part in Ph.D. seminars and other extracurricular programs offered by the doctoral program.
+Starting with their second year of law school, students will participate in Ph.D. seminars and other extracurricular programs offered by the doctoral program.
 Once they have completed their J.D. and are enrolled in the doctoral program, it is expected that they will remain engaged in relevant health law activities at the School of Law.

-For additional information see the catalog entries for the following programs:
+For additional information, see the catalog entries for the following programs:

-The School of Law has been continuously accredited by the American Bar Association (ABA) since December 1924.
+Saint Louis University School of Law has been continuously accredited by the American Bar Association (ABA) since December 1924.
 The accrediting body is the Council of the Section of Legal Education and Admissions to the Bar of the American Bar Association, 321 North Clark Street, Chicago, IL 60654, 312-988-6738.

 Students who wish to enter SLU's J.D./Ph.D. program must fulfill all admission requirements for the School of Law and the Albert Gnaegi Center for Health Care Ethics.
 They must apply to each separately.

-Students may apply to both schools during the same admission period, or may wait to apply to the Ph.D. program during their first year in the School of Law.
+Students may apply to both schools during the same admission period or may wait to apply to the Ph.D. program during their first year in the School of Law.